-When approaching a reference natural vegetation inventory for the city of Medellín, we will have to take into account all the existing vegetation of the city which has a high budget and a robust technical team are required to generate it (which we currently do not have).
-But, currently, we can work on the accounting of natural capital, with the following inventories:
+When considering a comprehensive natural vegetation inventory for the city of Medellín, it must account for all existing vegetation.
+This endeavor necessitates a substantial budget and a proficient technical team to execute, which the city currently lacks.
+However, the city can work on the accounting of natural capital, with the following inventories:

 - SAU Urban Tree System: since 2011 an Inventory has been made of the trees that are planted in the different public works projects.
-It is possible to begin to evaluate the species we have and evaluate some of the associated ecosystem services. - 2.
+It is possible to begin to evaluate the existing species and evaluate some of the associated ecosystem services. - 2.
 Inventory of green areas, urban and rural areas: with this input, natural capital can be evaluated to some extent, analyzing the different elements of green infrastructure and their co-benefits. - 3.
-From the component of the monitoring and follow-up system that is framed in the Renaturalization Plan: the goal of this administration is to implement various typologies of Nature-Based Solutions in various projects that are part of the "Medellín Futuro" Development Plan. on the ECOCIUDAD line.
-The purpose is to carry out a minimum monitoring in two years to evaluate the co-benefits specifying which Ecosystem Services the nature based solutions can be associated with.
+From the component of the monitoring and follow-up system that is framed in the Renaturalization Plan: the goal of this administration is to implement various typologies of Nature-Based Solutions in various projects that are part of the Medellín Futuro Development Plan.
+The purpose is to carry out a minimum monitoring in two years to evaluate the co-benefits specifying which Ecosystem Services the nature-based solutions can be associated with.

-Develop new inclusive governance frameworks, practices and programmes (1) to mandate or incentivize both the private sector (residents, businesses and institutions) and link cross sectors within public services; to increase and enhance natural solutions in our urban form, buildings and infrastructure design that provide direct human, ecosystem and climate services towards achieving the 2030 target.
+practices and programmes (1) to mandate or incentivize both the private sector (residents, businesses and institutions) and link cross sectors within public services; to increase and enhance natural solutions in our urban form, buildings and infrastructure design that provide direct human, ecosystem and climate services towards achieving the 2030 target.